archie-boorchie/arch-install/README.md

 # Next steps

 After the above, download the arch-install repository from github, run the script and have fun!

+Remember to add trim support if you have a SSD drive!

 # Extra tips

 ## Connecting Android devices

 After having installed the packages `android-file-transfer` and `android-udev`, uncomment `user_allow_other` in `/etc/fuse.conf` and mount your android device with

 ```
 $ mkdir ~/my-device